RosaleeKnight/study-notes/cybersecurity-terminology.md

 MITM (Man in the Middle Attack): A malicious actor insert themselves into a conversation between two parties and intercept data through a compromised but trusted system.

+MITRE ATT&CK™ Framework: A comprehensive matrix of tactics and techniques used by threat hunters, red teamers and defenders to better classify attacks and assess an organizations risk.

 Memory Stick: Small device that connects to a computer and allows you to store and copy information.

 MP3: Means of compressing a sound sequence into a very small file to enable digital storage and transmission.